 In the UK, a Clinical Trial Authorisation (CTA) from Medicine and Healthcare Products Regulatory Agency (MHRA) is required for a Clinical Trial of an Investigational Medicinal Product (CTIMP).
 Trials with EU sites must be registered on the European Clinical Trials Database by obtaining a EudraCT number (see station).
 A fee is payable to the MHRA (see fees section of the MHRA website).

 Detailed information on how to submit the application is available on the MHRA Applying to Conduct a Clinical Trial webpages.
-The application may be completed via the Integrated Research Application System (IRAS) (also see IRAS station) or directly from the EudraCT Web Site.
-Applications can now be submitted using the Common European Submission Platform (CESP).
+The application is completed via the Integrated Research Application System (also see IRAS station).

 The Clinical Trial Notification Scheme: